microprediction/microactors-causality/README.md

 ### Gallery

-See [/gallery](https://github.com/microprediction/microactors-causality/tree/main/gallery) for causality maps like this:
+See [/gallery](https://github.com/microprediction/microactors-causality/tree/main/gallery) for causality maps like this, where each column is a time step.

 ![](https://i.imgur.com/mEA8Iom.png)